PrabhashanaMadhubhasha/EN3350-Software-Design-Competition_Group21_Code_Crushers/README.md

 - On Mission & Object Screen player can see the power production demand responses.
 - On Notifications UI player can see various power saving Instructions.

+### Web Integration
+- A pre-game quiz system built using Java Spring Boot for the backend and React for the frontend.
+Players must complete the quiz before accessing the game, with seamless account verification and quiz tracking.

+### Quiz Marks
+- According to the quiz marks no of enemies at Mission 1 and 7 will be reduced as an Ex: if marks = 4, then
+Max enemies at Mission 1 = 20, active enemies will be 20 - 4 = 16
+Max enemies at Mission 7 = 40, active enemies will be 40 - 4 = 36
+- Funds that give from the Core Land (Main Country) will increase.
+So, if we have taken 4 marks.
+Then 4 * 100 coins will be added to the funds amount.

 ### Mock APIs and HTTP Methods
 - We have considered the mock Api values as Net Power